-NZ is similar to the UK in that temporal clustering of storm-tide events is controlled by the spring-tide cycle (Haigh et al. 2016), with storm-tide events generally not occurring within 10 days of each other historically.
-However, it only requires storm surge to elevate high tides to an extreme storm-tide level.
-Therefore, extreme storm-tides and skew-surges do not strike NZ-wide but exhibit spatial clustering associated with storm tracks that have general patterns related to weather types.
+NZ is similar to the UK in that temporal clustering of stormtide events is controlled by the spring tide cycle (Haigh et al., 2016), with storm-tide events generally not occurring within 10 d of each other historically.
+However, it only requires storm surge to elevate high tides to an extreme stormtide level.
+Therefore, extreme storm tides and skew surges do not strike NZ-wide but exhibit spatial clustering associated with storm tracks that have general patterns related to weather types.

-During the spring and summer of 2017 and 2018 several large storms including ex-tropical cyclones Fehi, Gita, and Hola

-- 345 struck NZ, most of them coinciding with high perigean-spring tides, causing flooding to homes and damaging infrastructure.
-Other notable historical coastal flooding events in NZ occurred in January 2011, during cyclone Gisele in 1968 (de Lange & Gibb 2000), May 1938 in the Hauraki Plains (Stephens 2018) and during the great cyclone of 1936 (Brenstrum 2000), but the spatial effects of these historical storms are not well recorded since many sea-level gauges were not operating at those times (Figure 1).
-The calculated extreme storm-tide and skew-surge frequency and magnitudes (Table S7 and Table S8) are based on available digital records but could be biased low in places where historical storms are not included.
-A notable example is in Tauranga Harbour where the highest skew-surge ever recorded in NZ by a sea-level gauge occurred during cyclone Gisele - in Tauranga Harbour where the highest skew-surge ever recorded in NZ by a sea-level gauge occurred during cyclone Gisele in 1968 and reached 0.88 m above the predicted high tide (de Lange & Gibb 2000).
-However, that tide gauge is no longer operating and hourly data was not available for inclusion in this analysis.
-We applied a joint-probability method to determine frequency-magnitude of extreme storm-tide (Table S7), which partially overcomes the limitation of short-duration sea-level 355 records.
+During the spring and summer of 2017 and 2018 several large storms including ex-tropical cyclones Fehi, Gita and Hola struck NZ, most of them coinciding with high perigean spring tides, causing flooding to homes and damaging infrastructure.
+Other notable historical coastal flooding events in NZ occurred in January 2011, during cyclone Giselle in 1968 (de Lange and Gibb, 2000), May 1938 in the Hauraki Plains (Stephens, 2018) and during the great cyclone of 1936 (Brenstrum, 2000), but the spatial effects of these historical storms are not well recorded since many sea-level gauges were not operating at those times (Fig. 1).
+The calculated extreme storm-tide and skew-surge frequency and magnitudes (Tables S7 and S8) are based on available digital records but could be biased low in places where historical storms are not included.
+A notable example is in Tauranga Harbour, where the highest skew surge ever recorded in NZ by a sea-level gauge occurred during cyclone Giselle in 1968 and reached 0.88 m above the predicted high tide (de Lange and Gibb, 2000).
+However, that tide gauge is no longer operating and hourly data were not available for inclusion in this analysis.
+We applied a joint-probability method to determine the frequency-magnitude distribution of extreme storm tide (Table S7), which partially overcomes the limitation of shortduration sea-level records.